Setting Up Power BI Sentinel

 - Create an Azure SQL DB to store your usage logging (Optional), and get the connection string

-- Request an Office 365 Global Admin to authorize Sentinel
+- Request a Power BI Service Admin to authorize Sentinel

 Once these are done, setting Sentinel up is a very quick process.
 So let's work through these in turn.